Perinatal mood and anxiety disorders (PMADs) are the #1 medical complication of childbirth.

 When we talk about maternal mental health, the first (and often only) thing that comes to mind is Postpartum Depression.
 But in addition to that, women can also experience: Prenatal/ postpartum depression, prenatal/postpartum anxiety, prenatal/postpartum OCD, postpartum post traumatic stress disorder, birth trauma, postpartum onset of bipolar disorder, and postpartum psychosis.
 These diagnoses can sound intimidating and foreign.
 You don’t need to think you have a PMAD to get help.
 If you feel like something is just not right, if you’re not feeling like yourself, you can benefit from a little extra support.
 We all can!

-I am a registered social worker and have completed a Perinatal Mental Health Training through Postpartum Support International, as well as a Cognitive Behavioral Therapy Training through RUIS McGill.
+I am a licensed clinical social worker and have completed a Perinatal Mental Health Training through Postpartum Support International, as well as a Cognitive Behavioral Therapy Training through RUIS McGill.
 I draw from my work with perinatal families in the hospital setting, my work with families under youth protection, and my own motherhood journey to support families and women during pregnancy and postpartum as they transition into life as parents.
-I work from a collaborative and strengths-based approach to empower mothers and use evidence-based approaches such as Cognitive Behavioural Therapy and Interpersonal Therapy to help clients navigate the emotions and changes in the pregnancy and postpartum period.
+I work from a collaborative and strength-based approach to empower mothers and use evidence-based approaches such as Cognitive Behavioural Therapy and Interpersonal Therapy to help clients navigate the emotions and changes in the pregnancy and postpartum period.

 During these sessions we will work on giving you the tools and skills to manage pregnancy, birth, the postpartum period, and motherhood.
 Having a child is the life-event that requires the most adaptation.
 Talking about your experience and adjustment to parenthood is extremely helpful and healing for new parents.